 Latest updates on innovation and leveraging technology

-SOX internal control testing: approach to automation
+Internal control testing: approach to automation

-Controls automation can deliver quick wins and long term value to your SOX compliance capabilities.
+Controls automation can deliver quick wins and long term value to your compliance capabilities.
 If you get it right.

 Wave: our analytics platform